-Hyper-connectivity brings new requirements from all users.
-More than rapid execution of certain tasks, experience through applications must be intuitive, fluid, and therefore supported by powerful tools.
-Digital Experience Management or DEM is different from a simple network or application measurement.
-It allows to measure the real feeling of users.
+The ambient hyper-connectivity brings new demands to all users.
+In addition to the fast execution of certain tasks, the experience through the applications must be intuitive, fluid, and therefore supported by powerful tools.
+Digital Experience Management or DEM is different from simple network or application measurement.
+It allows to measure the real feeling of the user.

-In this complex digital movement, how to make users live a successful experience that will optimize efficiency at work?
+In this new and complex digitalization movement, how can we provide a successful user experience to optimize efficiency at work?

 Powerful business applications

-After highlighting everyone’s needs for adoption of a new tool, companies have two choices: develop an in-house application, or choose a SaaS provider.
-The functionalities, technical aspect, and the interfacing with the existing system are key factors for decision-making.
+After highlighting each individual’s needs in terms of adopting a new tool, companies have two choices: developing an in-house tool, or choosing a SaaS provider.
+The pure functionalities, the technical aspect, and the interfacing with the existing system are key elements for the decision making.
 However, we must not forget the intuitive aspect to which UX Design responds.
-This ergonomic approach gives a real feeling of desirability to the tool because it is identified as useful and efficient.
-Once these aspects have been validated, the IT Systems Department is responsible for evaluating end-user experience.
+Indeed, this ergonomic reflection brings a real feeling of desirability of the tool because it is identified as useful and efficient.
+Once these aspects have been validated, the IT department is responsible for evaluating the user experience.

 Factualize user experience

-Experience is a mix between pure analysis based on numbers, and a feeling which is unique to the user.
-By analyzing the performance of a tool, it is possible to verify different aspects that have an impact: cloud availability, response time, network fluidity, analysis of interactions with the customer, etc….
+The experience is a mix between pure analysis based on numbers, and a feeling that is specific to the user.
+The analysis of a tool’s performance makes it possible to verify various aspects that have an impact: cloud availability, response time, network fluidity, analysis of interactions with the customer, etc.

-It is not rare that in mid caps and very large companies, 100 or 200 employees are connected to the same application at the same time.
-All these factors have a direct impact on productivity and well-being of users.
+It is not uncommon in large companies to have 100 or 200 employees connected to the same application simultaneously.
+All these parameters have a direct impact on the productivity and well-being of users.

-To factualize the experience of these collaborators, it requires data that is as close as possible to reality.
-In this way, implementation of business scenarios run in the same environment allows a good understanding of user experience, and provides factual elements.
+To factualize the experience of these employees, we need data that is as close to reality as possible.
+Thus, the implementation of business scenarios carried out in the same environment allows a good knowledge of the user’s experience and provides factual elements.

-The trend of mobility influence needs/desires on the workplace.
-IT Systems Department must take a proactive approach, providing a smooth relationship between the Information System stakeholders and employees.
-User experience-oriented IT supervision is now the backbone of a continuous evaluation of IS.
-Pure application performance, network strength, and user scenarios are the keys to a global and unified vision.
-Try Digital Experience Management !
+The trend towards mobility and digital ubiquity is taking hold and influencing the needs/desires at the workplace.
+The IT department must take a proactive turn, to bring a fluid relationship between the stakeholders of the Information System and the employees.
+A user experience oriented IT monitoring is now the spearhead of a permanent IS evaluation.
+Pure application performance, network power, and user scenarios are the keys to a global and unified vision.
+Opt for digital experience monitoring!